-For absences that last 3 or more consecutive days, a notification email with supporting documentation should be sent to your student's homeroom teacher.
+For absences that last 3 or more consecutive days, a notification email with supporting documentation should be sent to attendancereporting@flccacademy.org and your student's homeroom teacher.
 All absences at FLCCA are tracked, regardless of whether they are excused or unexcused.
 Missed work should be completed in a timely way for all absences.